 The Visium HD platform is designed to analyze tissue sections at single cell scale.
-Before running a Visium HD assay, a highresolution image is captured with a microscope.
-An image taken by the Visium CytAssist instrument is used to map gene expression data back to the high-resolution image.
+Before running a Visium HD assay, a microscope image is captured.
+An image taken by the Visium CytAssist instrument is used to map gene expression data back to the microscope image.
 This Technical Note provides hardware recommendations, general image acquisition and analysis guidelines, and examples of images that are suitable for downstream analysis with Space Ranger and Loupe Browser.